leanprover-community/lean-auto/README.md

 Lean-auto is based on a monomorphization procedure from dependent type theory to higher-order logic and a deep embedding of higher-order logic into dependent type theory.
 It is capable of handling dependently-typed and/or universe-polymorphic input terms.
 Currently, proof reconstruction can be handled by [Duper](https://github.com/leanprover-community/duper), a higher-order superposition prover written in Lean.

-Lean-auto is still under development, but it's already able to solve nontrivial problems.
+Although Lean-auto is still under development, it's already able to solve nontrivial problems.
 For example the first part of the "snake lemma" in category theory can be solved by a direct invocation to ``auto`` (and the second part can also be partly automated):

 <p align="center">
   <img src="Doc/pics/shortfive.png" alt="drawing" width="500"/>